 Hi friends!
 I know it’s been quiet around here for a while.
 Apart from the fact that I’ve always posted at a (very) slow pace, I also had to take a break from blogging to work on an exciting project that needed my full attention.
-Next month, I’ll be teaching a series of three hands-on Italian cooking classes at the Italian Cultural and Community Center here in Houston, where Peter, my in-laws, and I are all members, and I am a volunteer.
+Next month, I’ll be teaching a series of three hands-on Italian cooking classes at the Italian Cultural and Community Center here in Houston, where I am a member and volunteer.
 The radio silence here lately is due to the fact that I’ve been immersed in creating the menu for each class and now, I’m about to begin testing each recipe.
 This will be my very first venture into teaching cooking classes, and I’m so excited about it!
 Teaching cooking classes has been my sogno nel cassetto (“dream in a drawer”) for some time, and I was thrilled to be asked to create and lead this cooking class series for the ICCC.
 The ICCC even interviewed me for the current issue of their newsletter, La Voce Italiana to introduce me and the cooking class series to the members (so! fun!).
 The ICCC and I are calling the cooking classes Cucina Conversations (just like the feature here on my blog) because I want each class to be an opportunity for me to teach students traditional Italian recipes while also having lively conversations about Italian food, ingredients, and culture.
 After all, some of the best conversations happen in the kitchen while cooking.
 While creating the menus for my classes, I also spent some time updating my ever-growing list of recipes that I want to feature here on my blog.
 I realized that I haven’t posted any “basics” recipes in a long time, and they are some of my favorite recipes to share with you, so I’m going to remedy that starting today with this post for one of my favorite side dishes: roasted red potatoes.

 I’ve been roasting potatoes for a long time.
 They’re one of the first things I taught myself how to make after Peter and I were married, when I discovered just how much I loved cooking from scratch.
 What I don’t love so much: peeling potatoes.
 It’s one of those tedious kitchen tasks that’s right up there with peeling garlic.
 Thankfully, peeling most varieties of potatoes is optional since potato skins are edible and nutritional powerhouses.
 All you have to do is give the potatoes a good wash and scrub and they’re ready to cook.
 The thin skin of baby potatoes is especially tender, and roasting them makes the skins chip-crisp.